 How it works

-There are six phases in the lifecycle of product management:
+The product owner leads six phases of the lifecycle of a product or service:

 - Product framing: identify the problem, create a vision, and define success.